-5.3.1 DCC Ramp Test
+3.3.1 Ramp Test

 This test sends all valid baseline commands to the decoder and verifies that it responds.
 The exact tests vary for locomotive and accessory decoders.
 For locomotive decoders, you can visually verify that the motor and optional lamp states change as shown on the computer screen.
-For accessory decoders, you can verify that the decoder changes polarity if the decoder provides a status lamp.
+For accessory decoders, you can verify that the decoder change's polarity if the decoder provides a status lamp.

 The program reads back the Voltage polarity from the decoder output and verifies that it is correct.
 For locomotive decoders, this is only done for the higher speed steps to make sure the motor Voltage is clearly positive or negative.
-For accessory decoders, they cycle through each of the possible output pairs and also cycles the active bit on and off.
+For accessory decoders, it cycles through each of the possible output pairs and also cycles the active bit on and off.

-250 Note that the tester can only detect output polarity and does not verify the Voltage output for locomotive decoders.
+Note that the tester can only detect output polarity and does not verify the Voltage output for locomotive decoders.
 You should connect a Voltmeter to the locomotive decoder outputs to verify that the Voltage changes at each speed step.
-You can also test this by using the manual decoder tests described in section 6.3 Manual Commands.
+You can also test this by using the manual decoder tests described in section 4.3.

-5.3.2 DCC Packet Acceptance Test
+3.3.2 Packet Acceptance Test

-- 255 The packet acceptance test verifies that at least 95% of good packets are properly received by the decoder.
+The packet acceptance test verifies that at least 95% of good packets are properly received by the decoder.
 For locomotive decoders, the test begins by presetting the decoder to one half speed reverse.
 This is done by repeatedly sending the proper reverse speed command.
 The program then verifies that the motor Voltage is correct.
 Next, the program sends the appropriate number of idles for that test cycle, one emergency stop command with the appropriate number of preamble bits, and one second of idle commands.
-The idle commands are sent to give the decoder time to stop the - motor.
+The idle commands are sent to give the decoder time to stop the motor.
 The program then verifies that the motor has stopped.
 This sequence is repeated 100 times, at least 95 of which must pass.